The Letting Go

 First Internet Selfie!
 Holy batwoman, send out the bad hair signal!

-With my very first post and every post after, I found a bit of the person I once was all while growing into someone new.
+and every post after, I found a bit of the person I once was all while growing into someone new.
 I started to heal.

 I never expected Redneck Mommy to grow into what she became.
 I never expected to find an audience, a community or even best friends.
 And yet, I found each of those things, and more.